Robert Helenius: Helenius vs. Whyte

-Helenius vs. Bykhatsou I

 On 17 March 2018, Helenius faced Yury Bykhautsou in Rakvere, Estonia.
 Helenius got injured during the match, but ended up winning by an 8-round split decision.
 Disappointed with his performance during the match, Helenius negotiated a rematch with Bykhautsou for 11 August 2018 in Olavinlinna.

-Helenius vs. Bykhatsou II

 Rematch ended with Helenius landing another victory, this time by a unanimous decision.

 Helenius vs. Teper

 On 29 September 2018, Helenius faced Erkan Teper for the vacant IBF Inter-Continental heavyweight title.
-The bout consisted of Helenius controlling most the fight before knocking out Teper in round 8.
+The bout consisted of Helenius controlling most of the fight before knocking out Teper in round 8.

+2019–2021

 Helenius vs. Washington

 After almost a year away from the ring, Helenius made his first appearance in the United States, facing Gerald Washington on 13 July 2019.
 He lost the bout via knockout in the eighth round.

-Helenius vs. Osorio

 On 30 November 2019, Helenius faced Mateus Roberto Osorio in Narva, Estonia.
 After dropping Osorio in the end of the first round, Helenius went on to knock him out via a body punch in the second round.